dboconsultingllc/mcp-presentations/R2-STORAGE.md

 ## Development

 ### Local Development
-During local development with `wrangler dev`, the WORKER_URL is set to `http://localhost:8787`.
+During local development with `wrangler dev`, files are stored in local R2 storage.
+The R2_PUBLIC_URL points to your production bucket.

 ### Production Deployment
+1. Ensure your R2 bucket has public access enabled
-1. Update `WORKER_URL` in `wrangler.jsonc` to your production URL
+2. Update `R2_PUBLIC_URL` in `wrangler.jsonc` to your R2 public URL
-2. Deploy: `wrangler deploy`
+3. Deploy: `wrangler deploy`

-3. The worker will be available at: `https://mcp-presentations.your-account.workers.dev`
+**Important:** Files created during local development are stored locally and won't be accessible via the public URL.
+Only files created after deploying to production will be accessible via the public R2 URL.

 ## File Naming
 Files are stored with sanitized names and timestamps: